shama/oven/README.md

 [json recipe](https://github.com/shama/oven/blob/master/Config/config.json) file.
 It allows you to then edit your app as you would normally and later rebake as needed without overwriting your code.
-It also includes an easily override-able scaffolding controlled by your recipe file.
+It also includes an easily override-able scaffolding/CMS controlled by your recipe file.

 ## One Line Install (requires git)